ibanzajoe/bach.js/README.md

-# Bach.js - A highly-performant stack using Nest and Next
+# Bach.js - an optimized full-stack framework using Nest and Next

 “Ceaseless work...that is my secret.” - J.S.
 Bach